-ENGL-158 Dramatic Literature: The Stage on the Page
+ENGL-158 Dramatic Literature: The Stage on the Page 1-3 Units 18-54 hours lecture; 18-54 hours total

 Recommended Preparation: Completion of ENGL-120 or ENGL-120B with a minimum grade of C.

 This course explores plays and other dramatic works with an emphasis on how the written word becomes embodied on the stage.
 Figurative language, character development, and cultural contexts will be examined for how they inform performances and theatrical production.
 This class is frequently taught in tandem with Theater Arts 158, but it is a separate course.